leandrosouza/django-simple-audit/README.rst

 ****************************************
 django simple audit
 ****************************************
-This applications was created for audit all changes of models instances and maintain a log of the changes
+This applications was created to audit model's changes and maintain a log of them

 Installation